zhaoyj96/DL-models-for-detection-powder-bed-defects-in-LPBF/SSD/README.md

 * Make sure to download the corresponding pre-trained model weights in advance
 * Single GPU training or CPU, use train.py training script directly

+## Testing method
+* Use the predict.py test script directly